 Having actually had the opportunity to test this brush out on real rock, we can attest that we have never used a brush as good as this one.

-Check out their Kickstarter video to hear what makes their brushes standout:
+Check out this video to hear what makes their brushes standout:

 3. Trango Rock Prodigy Forge